 Tokyo movies [...] tend to resemble dispatches from some dreamy, liminal interzone.
 Taking their cue from Barthes, they usually suggest that Tokyo, with its blaze of neon kanji characters and abundance of mysterious rites, lies on the other side of the looking glass, a semiotic wonderland waiting to be decoded.

 Marker’s interest in Japan has been no passing fancy, and Sans Soleil had a long preparation in the gathering of impressions, materials, experiences, signifiers, topics and angles – entry points into the neon city.
-Already with Olympia 52 (1952) and The Koumiko Mystery (1965), he showed an astute and abiding personal interest Japan.
+Already with Olympia 52 (1952) and The Koumiko Mystery (1965), he showed an astute and abiding personal interest in Japan.
 Unlike Coppola’s characters or even Wenders, he was never really a tourist or an estranged interloper.
 Sans Soleil, as has been noted elsewhere, is in part a returning home to a foreign city.
-With A.K, Marker paid homage to Kurosawa (like Tarkovsky and Eisenstein, one of Marker’s few “maîtres”) by documenting the making of Ran – a portrait of the master via the masterpiece.
+With A.K, Marker paid homage to Kurosawa (like Tarkovsky and Vertov, one of Marker’s few “maîtres”) by documenting the making of Ran – a portrait of the master via the masterpiece.
 Marker even continued the investigation into Okinawa begun in Sans Soleil from another perspective in Level 5.